nguoiyoujie/ra303s-iran/docs/infantrytypes.md

 |`DeathReport3`    |Report when killed by HE explosion (Warhead ► InfDeath=3)<br>If not defined, falls back to `DeathReport`
 |`DeathReport4`    |Report when killed by fire (Warhead ► InfDeath=4)<br>If not defined, falls back to `DeathReport`
 |`DeathReport5`    |Report when killed by shock (Warhead ► InfDeath=5)<br>If not defined, falls back to `DeathReport`
+|`ActionReport`    |Report when appearing on the map - either trained from a structure, or kicked out of a transport
+|`RandomReport`    |Report when a custom animation (DO_IDLE2) is played.
+This was used by Tanya to periodically say 'Shake a baby'
+|`StokedReport`    |Report when a savor animation (DO_GESTURE/DO_GESTURE2) is played.
+This was used in TD by the Commando to comment after a good kill.
 </samp>

+Note that `ActionReport` and `RandomReport` accept only one sound, not a list.

 Death reports are supported in `[General]` as well, the difference being that `Tanya` and `Dog` have special keys to emulate their special voices in the base game.